hzdu/ctnis_com/wp-content/plugins/happyforms-upgrade/readme.txt

 https://www.youtube.com/watch?v=X1snk2vJbXI

 [Happyforms](https://happyforms.io/) is the simplest way for you to manage and respond to conversations with your website visitors.
-With over 10 years of experience here at The Theme Foundry, we've heard from nearly 1,000,000 business what they need from a form builder!
+With over 10 years of experience here at The Theme Foundry, we’ve heard from nearly 1,000,000 businesses what they need from a contact form builder plugin!
 We've heard about the wasted time trying to set up tricky forms; the frustration of emails not being delivered; and the let down of not hearing from leads.
 That’s why we created Happyforms: Your free and friendly drag and drop form builder for creating contact forms, lead generation forms, feedback forms, quote forms, survey forms and more!
 Happyforms is optimized to increase conversations with your website visitors.
 Have peace of mind knowing messages to-and-from are getting delivered without the hassle of spam.
 You'll be set up and going in 5 minutes or less.

 = Happyforms solves these struggles: =